-In the opinion of the Review Board the impact of the classifiable elements was no higher than moderate.
+In the opinion of the Review Board the impact of the classifiable elements was no higher than moderate and the impact of the 3D effects did not alter the viewing experience sufficiently to raise the level of impact.

-The Review Board determined that the film "Prometheus" 2D version should be classified M with the consumer advice "moderate science fiction violence and a medical procedure".
+The Review Board determined that the film "Prometheus" 3D version should be classified M with the consumer advice "moderate science fiction violence and a medical procedure".